 • CREATE and grow public support and awareness

-• EDUCATE about the important roll the 576 played for Nashville and the Nation during WWII
+• EDUCATE about the important role No. 576 played for Nashville and the Nation during WWII

 • OPERATE special trains in connection with Nashville, Metro Parks, and other local venues as well as creating special events utilizing the locomotive in operation and display